wdecoster/DEA.R/README.md

 - Creates detailed tables and lists of differentially expressed genes

 ## Usage
-DEA.R <bamdir> <sampleInfoFile>
+DEA.R <bamdir> <sampleInfoFile> <annoation.gtf>
 with:
-bamdir:    A directory of bam files to use featureCounts on
+- bamdir:    A directory of bam files to use featureCounts on
-sampleInfoFile:     file matching the samples in the bamdir,
+- sampleInfoFile:     file matching the samples in the bamdir,
 containing at least the fields 'file', 'sample' and condition'
 with additional covariates (reference level condition == "CON")
+- annoation.gtf       An annotation file in gtf format matching the reference genome used for alignment